 10. Dirty Coils

 Your HVAC works by passing the air over the cold evaporator coils to cool your house.
-However, if they are unclean, it can pose a lot of problems.
+However, if the coils are unclean, they can pose many problems.
 When coils are covered with dirt, they cannot release heat, interfering with air conditioner airflow.
-The unit then has to work extra hard to cool your space and can cause compressor failure.
+The unit then has to work extra hard to cool your space, which can cause compressor failure.

 Here’s a detailed guide on how you can clean your AC coils.
 However, if you have no prior experience of cleaning AC parts, it’s best to leave this job to the professionals.
 Coil fins are quite sensitive, and abrasive cleaning can lead to severe damage.